Is your Travel Blog a Hobby or a Business? | IRS Rules for Creators

 Professional behaviour and accurate records are your best evidence of commercial purpose.

-6. What you can deduct as a Business
+6. What can you deduct as a Business?

 Website hosting, domain registration, and design.